redhug1/red-nomad-vault-simulator/README.md

     tls-certificates\03-https-client\server

-I have then adapted it to simulate various Nomad and Vault endpoints for testing a CI deployer.
+I have then adapted it to simulate various https Nomad and Vault endpoints for testing a CI deployer.

 To run my Nomad/Vault mock, simply cd into: https-nomad-vault-simulations